Photos by Andy Olenick

 Screw in the brackets and perform the string line test once more.
 Make any necessary adjustments to level things out.

 Time to attach the handrail to the brackets.
-Start by clamping the handrail onto the middle bracket (buffer the clamp with wood blocks to avoid dinging the rail); use additional clamps if necessary.
-Check for positioning—the handrail should extend approximately the same distance over the first and the last bracket.
+Start by clamping the handrail onto the middle bracket (buffer the clamp with wood blocks to avoid the rail); use additional clamps if necessary.
+Check for positioning—the handrail should extend approximately the same distance the first and the last bracket.
 Once the rail is properly aligned, screw it securely into place.